 Michael has a background in finance and fundraising in the voluntary sector, and works for Our Community Enterprise, an employee-owned company based in Maidenhead.
 He is also a Director of MaidEnergy, a renewable energy co-op that has installed 100kW of solar panels on community buildings, financed by a Community Share offer to the public.

 STRATEGY & MARKETING

 “It’s great to be involved with something that will have so much benefit to the community of Reading on so many levels”

 Andy has a background in oil, water and energy in posts ranging from finance, IT, sales, marketing and strategy.
 He has recently completed the MSc in Renewable Energy at University of Reading and is also a director of The Green Group UK Ltd. He joins Reading Hydro CBS to help advise on business strategy, partnership development and the all-important share raise to make the idea into reality.

 A civil servant and Geography graduate of the University of Reading, Chris has considered Reading his home for the last 10 years.
-With a keen interest in clean, sustainable energy, Chris offers both administrative and project management advice to the hydro project, as well as taking on graphic design projects on behalf of the Society.
+With a keen interest in clean, sustainable energy, Chris offers both administrative and communications advice to the project, as well as taking on graphic design projects on behalf of the Society.

 Sally has lived in Reading since completing her PhD in microbiology at Reading University in 1982.
 Since then she has worked in a wide range of operational and strategic roles in the pharmaceutical industry for both large multinational companies and small UK start-ups.
 She was the previous chair of OBN, a not-for-profit organisation that provides support to life science companies to help them grow.